-Based in Evanston, Illinois outside of Chicago, I am an audiovisual researcher and instrument designer and maker.
-I am currently a PhD candidate at the University of Pennsylvania.
-The Penn Program in Environmental Humanities awarded me the Mellon Dissertation Fellowship for 2020–21.
-I am grateful for this sustaining institutional support.
+Based in Evanston, Illinois outside of Chicago, I am an audiovisual researcher, instrument designer, and editor.
+In May 2022, I completed my PhD at the University of Pennsylvania where the Penn Program in Environmental Humanities awarded me the Mellon Dissertation Fellowship for 2020–21.

-Impelled by the urgency of contemporary ecological crises, I make research that highlights their disorienting exigencies.
-I communicate this research through modalities that invite embodied engagements from a wide range of audiences.
-My research/creative practice includes: writing propositional prose; designing speculative instruments; audio-visual archiving of sites of waste accrual; and convening performance spaces.
-This research practice stems from my commitment to communicating scholarship through experimental forms.
-My modular dissertation project can thus be in turns read, played, breathed, heard, and viewed.
+My research reckons with the disorienting effects of contemporary ecological crises.
+I communicate my research through modalities that invite embodied engagements from a wide range of audiences.
+My creative practice spans propositional prose, instrument making, audio-visual archiving of sites of waste accrual, and convening performance spaces.
+This range stems from my commitment to communicating scholarship through forms that are adequate to the problems with which they contend.
+My modular dissertation, “Reorienting Sonic Creativity amid Ecological Disorientation,” can thus be read, played, breathed, heard, and viewed.

-I consider breath a critical site for interrogating place, ecology, and conditions of livability.
-As such, I design and build instruments that when performed link one’s breath to, for instance, realtime air quality conditions in three user-specified cities.
+Breath is a critical site for interrogating place, ecology, and conditions of livability.
+As such, I design and build instruments that link one’s breath to, for instance, realtime air quality conditions in three user-specified cities.

 My published writing is forthcoming in the Oxford Handbook of Protest Music, Ecopedagogies (Routledge 2022), and the Journal of Japanese Studies (2024).